thanhqtran/thanhqtran.github.io/_posts/2023-8-25-some-fertility-models.md

 An additional determinant of childcare arrangements that varies widely across countries consists of attitudes or social norms regarding women’s and men’s roles in raising children and providing financially for their families.

-The social norm is represented as a level $s^*$ purchased childcare that represents “what people typically do,” i.e., a reflection of society’s expectations of women’s proper role in childcare.
+The social norm is represented as a level $s^*$ of purchased childcare that represents “what people typically do,” i.e., a reflection of society’s expectations of women’s proper role in childcare.
 The couple suffers a utility loss when deviating from this social norm.
 The couple maximizes the following utility

 $$
  u(c,n,s) = c + \nu n - n \frac{\tau(s-s^*)^2}{2}